nirbar/PanelSwWixExtension/README.md

   - *Md5Hash*: Computes MD5 hash.
   - *WmiSearch*: Execute a WMI query.
   - *PathSearch*: Search for a file on PATH environment variable folder list.
-  - *VersionCompare*: Compare two versions, set result to property as -1, 0, or 1
+  - *VersionCompare*: Compare two versions, set result to property to value in range -4 to +4, denoting the version part that was different (-+4 if Major part was different, -+3 for Minor part, etc.)
   - *ForceVersion*: Force a specified version for a file.
 Version overwrite is done on runtime in the MSI database.
   - *AccountSidSearch*: Lookup an account's SID by account name.
   - *JsonJpathSearch*: Read JSON values